Boutique bank that advised on ICE-NYSE deal plans expansion

-NEW YORK Broadhaven Capital Partners, a 13-person investment bank that has advised on some of the biggest deals in the exchange space in recent years, is gearing up to expand.
+NEW YORK Broadhaven Capital Markets, a 13-person investment bank that has advised on some of the biggest deals in the exchange space in recent years, is gearing up to expand.

 The boutique bank, whose recent deals include IntercontinentalExchange's (ICE.N) $11 billion takeover of Big Board operator NYSE Euronext, is planning to open offices in San Francisco and London to complement its Stamford, Connecticut-based operations in the next several months.